 - Shorter delivery times

 - High availability/capacity of forming lines

 - Quarterly customer reviews

 A large roll former may work with orders between 30,000 to 80,000 linear feet.
 Or, you may buy more than you need from an international supplier to justify shipping costs.

 However, you may only need less than 25,000 linear feet.
-If you don’t have the need, budget, or capacity for a high-volume order, a second-source supplier may be right for you.
+A second-source supplier may be your best bet if you don’t have the need, budget, or capacity for a high-volume order.

 2. Anticipating Your Needs

 By studying consumption rates, your supplier can determine what you need ahead of time.